The Justice Bell Story

 That’s when Chester County activist Katharine Wentworth Ruschenberger came up with an idea.
 Why not make a replica of the Liberty Bell, one of the nation’s most enduring symbols of freedom, and drive it around the state on a multi-county tour?
 Throw in a few parades, some brass bands and an assortment of flags and banners, and who wouldn’t sit up and take notice?

-Ruschenberger offered to pay the $2,000 cost and soon members of the Pennsylvania Woman Suffrage Association traveled to the Meneely Bell Company in Troy, New York, to kick off the casting of the 2000-lb. bronze replica.
+Ruschenberger offered to pay the $2,000 cost and soon members of the Pennsylvania Woman Suffrage Association traveled to the Meneely Bell Company in Troy, New York, to kick off the casting of the 2000-pound bronze replica.

 The words Establish Justice were engraved on the bell and its clapper was chained to its side, not to be rung until women were silenced no more.
 The original Liberty Bell “announced the creation of democracy,” Ruschenberger said, and “the women’s Liberty Bell will announce the completion of democracy.”